 A MIX OF FINANCIAL INSTRUMENTS

 Most financial support available today derives from public funds, but it does not cover the cost of scaling up the management of transboundary infrastructure and ensuring water for consumption and safe sanitation.
-What is needed is a sustainable financial system in which there is a thrust for inclusion of social, governance and most importantly - environmental factors.
-These are the so called ESG principles (Global High-level Panel on Water and Peace, 2017).
+What is needed is a sustainable financial system in which there is a thrust for inclusion of social, governance, and most importantly – environmental factors.
+These are the so-called ESG principles (Global High-level Panel on Water and Peace, 2017).
 Major banks, such as the World Bank Group teaming up with other major banks such as HSBC, have devoted specific funds to invest in various climate actions.
-However, there are other wide-ranging instruments at hands that are applicable on a governmental as well cross-sectorial level.
-One of these financial instruments is the International Waters Program of the Global Environmental Facility (working specifically with recipient and non-recipient countries where tensions relating to water could arise).
+However, there are other wide-ranging instruments at hand that are applicable on a governmental as well cross-sectorial level.
+One of these financial instruments is the International Waters Program of the Global Environmental Facility (working specifically with the recipient and non-recipient countries where tensions relating to water could arise).
 Their finances are channeled through international agencies such as the UNFCCC.
-Other convention funding mechanisms covering institutional capacity building of transboundary organizations, or funding small to medium sized infrastructure projects aimed at developing monitoring facilities, use funds from both multilateral and bilateral organizations.
-The advantage of these instruments is their intention to build up legal as well as institutional structures, and to also cover necessary trainings and organizational costs.
-Small to medium sized projects may be more appealing to countries that struggle with large time-and-money intensive infrastructure projects, something that signifies large water infrastructure projects (Global High-level Panel on Water and Peace, 2017; OECD, 2018).
-Another benefit to these instruments is the inclusion of sectors such as the private sector (this goes specifically for the small to medium sized projects covering costs for the development of monitoring stations, for instance).
+Other convention funding mechanisms covering the institutional capacity building of transboundary organizations, or funding small to medium-sized infrastructure projects aimed at developing monitoring facilities, use funds from both multilateral and bilateral organizations.
+The advantage of these instruments is their intention to build up legal as well as institutional structures and to also cover necessary trainings and organizational costs.
+Small to medium-sized projects may be more appealing to countries that struggle with large time-and-money intensive infrastructure projects, something that signifies large water infrastructure projects (Global High-level Panel on Water and Peace, 2017; OECD, 2018).
+Another benefit to these instruments is the inclusion of sectors such as the private sector (this goes specifically for the small to medium-sized projects covering costs for the development of monitoring stations, for instance).
 One disadvantage of these conventional funding instruments, as projected by the Water Panel, is the lack of inclusion of development and infrastructure projects that could help elevate the conditions for millions of people and their surroundings.
-Funding from major multilateral development Banks (MDBs) is not conditioned on riparian countries to reach out to one another.
+Funding from major multilateral development banks (MDBs) is not conditioned on riparian countries to reach out to one another.
 Yet another disadvantage is the continuing absence of private sector investments.

 FINDING THE BLUE MONEY